Azure/ALZ-Bicep/docs/wiki/Home.md

 ![Bicep Logo](media/bicep-logo.png)

 Welcome to the wiki of the Azure Landing Zones Bicep repo.
-This repo and wiki are only for the development of the ALZ Bicep implementation, once we have an MVP agreed and tested the contents of this repo will be migrated to the `Azure/Enteprise-Scale` repo.
+This repo contains the Azure Landing Zone Bicep modules that help you create and implement the [Azure Landing Zone Conceptual Architecture](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-conceptual-architecture) in a modular approach.

+Artefacts like policies etc. are pulled down from the [`Azure/Enterprise-Scale` repo](https://github.com/Azure/Enterprise-Scale) to ensure the choice of tooling to implement the architecture, produce the same outputs.

 ## Navigation